groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/modify/pptx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for adding Metadata to PPTX in JavaScript"
+    title: "Guidelines for Modifying Text Signatures in PPTX using JavaScript"
     content: |
-      [GroupDocs.Signature](/signature/nodejs-java/) makes it easy for Node.js via Java developers to add metadata details to PPTX files from within their applications by implementing a few easy steps.
+      [GroupDocs.Signature](/signature/nodejs-java/) empowers Node.js via Java developers to update the content of text signatures previously embedded in PPTX files.
+Enhance Node.js via Java applications with robust editing capabilities.

-      1. Load PPTX with an instance of {{TextMetadata}} class.
+      1. Import the PPTX document into the Signature instance.
-      2. Use {{TextMetadataAddProperties}} method to add the properties.
+      2. Retrieve a list of all text signatures within the document.
-      3. Use a predicate to find desired metadata properties.
+      3. Update the content of the desired signature.
-      4. Save the changes back in PPTX format.
+      4. Examine the results of the modifications.

     code:
       platform: "net"